imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 Print out the posters and hang them across the team room for easy reference and reminders.

-The reason why I think this retro format is great is because you gather data, and learn about the Responsibility Process at the same time.
+The reason why I think this retro format is great is because you gather data, and learn about The Responsibility Process™ at the same time.
 Further more, I find that creating awareness about these phases just improves a team in general, for a loooooooooooong time.

 GL HF out there!